dingzhouhub/EECS545-project-STGCN/README.md

 ## DataCollection
 This is a file to generate matrices and plots with the data downloaded from the website.
 Data souce is http://pems.dot.ca.gov/.
 The data collected is about the traffic speed and flow from Nov.
 1 to Nov.30 in District 8.
-And to reduce the computation cost, we choose 200 stations as sample in most denest area.
+And to reduce the computation cost, we choose 200 stations as samples in most denest area.
 If you want to use a different dataset on the website, some parameters should be modified.

 ## Model